cmdr2/blog-agent/Readme.md

 ### Step 3: Configure the Dropbox webhook
 1. Open the [Dropbox Apps Console](https://www.dropbox.com/developers/apps/), and open your app inside that.
 2. Under the `Settings` tab, scroll down to the `Webhooks` entry, and set the newly created function's URL and press `Save`.

+### Step 4: You're done!
+You can now create a folder inside the `/Apps/blog-agent` Dropbox folder, and name it whatever you configured previously, e.g. "posts".

+After that, any text files that you create inside that folder will be published to S3 automatically.
+E.g. `/Apps/blog-agent/posts/October 2024.txt` will automatically get published to `https://your_s3_bucket_url/your_path_prefix/posts/October 2024.txt`.